comic-manga-ebook/ecmb_definition/README.md

 ### Allowed image-types:
 jpeg, jpg, png, webp - I would recommend to use webp

+### Organize the Content
+If you want to use chapters (and subchapters) in navigation you have to organize the images in folders, coz a chapter points to a folder.
+You can add images directly to the root as well for example the introduction, table of contents, spacer-images between the chapters, …

+Chapters with an uneven page-count are supported, also double-pages on an uneven page and uneven page-count of the book …

 ### ecmb.xml
 All rules and requirements for "ecmb.xml" are defined in the XSD ([located here >](https://github.com/metacreature/ecmb_definition/tree/master/schema)), but unfortunately not everything: